-Ribbon recipients who complete the criteria for the Community Service Ribbon in subsequent semesters will be awarded stars, as per the Leadership award model:
+Ribbon recipients who complete the criteria for the Community Service Ribbon in subsequent semesters will be awarded stars at the conclusion of each semester, as per the Leadership award model:

-Cadets approved to receive Community Service Ribbons will be recognized at the close of each semester, either during a Community Engagement awards event or at Formation, by a representative from Community Engagement.
+Cadets approved to receive Community Service Ribbons will be recognized at the close of each semester, either during a Community Engagement awards event or at Formation, by a representative from the Office of Community Engagement.

 Volunteering is an important aspect to community partnership and student development.
 Engaging in volunteer work during your time at Cal Maritime is an opportunity to give back to your community and stimulate a positive outlook on life.
 Whether you are helping to improve the housing of a veteran, combating illiteracy or simply spending time through an arts/sports program, your effort and commitment can make a big impact!